whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 Now typescript compiler will returning an error that saying "A function whose declared type is neither 'void' nor 'any' must return a value.".
 It means we should return an array of elements.
-So define an empty array and returning it.
+So define an empty array and return it to temporarily resolve this error.

 ```tsx
 # src/FileBrowser.tsx